Satisfactory Academic Progress (SAP)

-Satisfactory academic progress (SAP) is a requirement for all students receiving federal, state, or university assistance while enrolled at Rutgers.
+Satisfactory Academic Progress is a requirement for all students receiving federal, state, or university assistance while enrolled at Rutgers.
 Financial aid recipients must meet both a qualitative and a quantitative standard to maintain eligibility for aid.
-In addition, the student must complete the program within the maximum timeframe.
+In addition, the student must complete the program within the maximum time frame.

 The qualitative standard is determined by the student’s cumulative grade point average (GPA) at a specific grade level.

 The quantitative standard is based on a student’s completion rate, or the successful completion of a minimum number of credits of the total credits attempted.

 RU completed credits + accepted transfer credits / RU attempted credits + accepted transfer credits

 |If Cumulative Credits Completed Equals||Percentage Rate of Cumulative Attempted Credits Completed Must Be||Cumulative GPA (standard calculation)|

 Academic progress is measured at the end of the spring semester of a full academic year and includes all terms of enrollment or for the spring term only for spring students admitted in spring, including winter and summer sessions.
 Your entire academic record is included in the determination of SAP, whether or not you received aid.
 Students who do not meet SAP must obtain an approved academic plan by the end of the term.

 Incomplete and withdrawal grades do not earn credits to meet the academic standard or influence the GPA in the term the course was attempted, but they do count as attempted credits.
 Repeated courses will count as part of the attempted credits, but will not be duplicated in the completed credits.